igoramadas/anyhow/README.md

     logger.error(ex)
 }

-// Add preprocessor to stringify and prepend all values with @. const numToString = (args) => args.map(a => `@ ${a.toString()}`)
+// Add preprocessor to use toString() and prepend all values with @. const numToString = (args) => args.map(a => `@ ${a.toString()}`)
 logger.setOptions({preprocessors: [numToString]})

 // Will output @ 1 | @ 2 | @ Sat Jan 01 2000 00:00:00 GMT+0100 (Central European Standard Time)
 logger.info(1, 2, new Date("2000-01-01T00:00:00"))

+// To enabled multiple preprocessors: logger.setOptions({preprocessors: ["friendlyErrors", "maskSecrets", numToString]})
 ```

 ### Uncaught and unhandled errors